 An important part of the project is the image collection.
 With an open and freely available photo archive based on Creative Commons, we can compare and describe characteristics precisely, and build effective image searches.

 Your experiences from cultivation in your immediate environment, with its unique soil, local climate and local flora and fauna, will be important in building up CULTON’s variety descriptions.

 CULTONx – a tool for inventory and exchange

-In addition to ensuring free access to the collection of general information through the CULTON database, we offer a marketplace where users can exchange seeds, plants and animals to develop their cultivation systems via a separate membership service we call CULTONx.
+In addition to ensuring free access to the collection of general information through the CULTON database, we offer a marketplace where users can exchange seeds, plants and animals to develop their cultivation systems.
+This is developed as a separate membership service called CULTONx, which will be owned and operated by a company with the same name.
 The goals are: